 But it was far more than a market hall.
 It was a place where the citizens could gather together and gossip, rather like the baths in the Roman world, or the pub in modern Britain.
 And it was the place where philosophers gathered — indeed one school of philosophy, the Stoics was named after their main meeting place in the stoa.
 The most famous stoa at Athens was the so-called Painted Stoa, which became a sort of art gallery because the walls were adorned with so many famous paintings.

 At an early stage, the Greeks devised an element of town planning on a rigid grid system.
-According to Aristotle this was invented by Hippodamus of Miletus, who laid out the Peiraeus, the port of Athens on this system, though little trace of it has been found in busy modern Peiraeus.
+According to Aristotle this was invented by Hippodamus of Miletus (498-408 BC), who laid out the Peiraeus, the port of Athens on this system, though little trace of it has been found in busy modern Peiraeus.

 Many new cities were founded by the Greeks, either as colonies sent out from a mother city or as synoikisms, the bringing together of villages into a town.
-And in both cases it was necessary to allocate houses to the new inhabitants and the ideal was to have all the houses at same size so everyone could be allocated equally.
+And in both cases it was necessary to allocate houses to the new inhabitants and the ideal was to have all the houses at same size so everyone could have an equal allocation.

 A good example of this was Miletus itself, which was captured and destroyed by the Persians in 499 but restored 20 years later when a new town was laid out on Hippodamian principles which apparently covered the whole of the peninsula.